elaforge/karya/doc/slicing-inverting.md

 have to go around note tracks for them to affect the note track's evaluation.
 The null note call "" is an inverting call, so you can put control tracks below them.
 In fact, most all calls that generate events should be inverting.
-Inverting calls are wrapped in 'Derive.Call.Note.inverting'.
+Inverting calls are wrapped in 'Derive.Call.Sub.inverting'.

 Visually, the transformation looks like this: